The Costa Rican Colón is the official currency of Costa Rica. Its currency symbol is ₡, CRC.

 Social security contributions in Costa Rica are compulsory and are based on an employee’s earnings.
 The Costa Rican Social Security Fund (Caja Costarricense de Seguro Social) is in charge of most of the public health sector.
 Both the employer and employee have mandatory contributions.
 The contributions cover items such as maternity benefits, health protection, work accidents, unemployment, child benefits, disabilities, and old age.

 HEALTHCARE AND INSURANCE

-Costa Ricas healthcare system is run by the Costa Rican Social Security Fund (CCSS) (Caja Costarricense de Seguro Social).
-When registered with the CCSS, employees will have access to free services such as doctors’ appointments, inpatient care, outpatient, maternity services, surgery, medications, dental care, optical care, emergency services.
-Costa Ricas healthcare system is very highly regarded in Latin America, ranking amongst one of the highest in the Americas.
-Around 30% of Costa Ricas population have private health insurance, it is very common for foreign workers to opt for private insurance.
-It is a lot easier to access English speaking staff in private hospitals and the wait times are considerably shorter.
+Costa Rica’s healthcare system is run by the Costa Rican Social Security Fund (CCSS) (Caja Costarricense de Seguro Social).
+When registered with the CCSS, employees will have access to free services such as doctors’ appointments, inpatient care, outpatient, maternity services, surgery, medications, dental care, optical care, and emergency services.
+Costa Rica’s healthcare system is very highly regarded in Latin America, ranking amongst one of the highest in the Americas.
+Around 30% of Costa Rica’s population have private health insurance and it is a very common option for foreign workers.
+This is because it is a lot easier to access English speaking staff in private hospitals and the wait times are considerably shorter.